Beechcraft RC-12 Guardrail: Design and development

 The next model was the RC-12K, after the RC-12H.
 The US Army ordered nine RC-12Ks in October 1985, of which eight replaced RC-12Ds in the 1st Military Intelligence Battalion in May 1991.
 One of these was lost in an accident.
 The ninth US Army aircraft was retained by the contractor, Raytheon, for conversion to the planned RC-12N configuration.
 An additional 2 RC-12K aircraft were delivered to Israel in May–June 1991.

 The prototype RC-12N was converted from an RC-12K.
 A total of 15 were converted by E-Systems and delivered 1992-93 to the 224th Military Intelligence Battalion at Hunter Army Airfield, Georgia and the 304th Military Intelligence Battalion at Libby Army Airfield, Fort Huachuca, Arizona.
 One of these was lost in accident.

 These led to the next model, the RC-12P.
 A total of 9 RC-12P aircraft were delivered to ESL/TRW at Moffett Federal Airfield in late 1994 and 1995.
 These airframes remained there in 1999.

 Three RC-12Ps were then modified by Raytheon and TRW to become RC-12Q.
 They were transferred to TRW in 1996 for outfitting, where they remained in 1999.
 The aircraft featured a prominent dorsal radome housing a satellite communications antenna.

 The RC-12 in various versions to include the newest RC-12X and RC-12X+ have seen deployments to Operation Enduring Freedom and Operation Iraqi Freedom.
 As of July 2012, Northrop Grumman announced that its RC-12X Guardrails had completed over 1,000 missions since going into theatre in 2011.
-Recent upgrades and force realignments have seen these newest models replace older variants in Korea.
+Those upgrades and force realignments saw those newest models replace older RC-12D and RC-12K variants in Korea.

-A 2017 $462 million RC-12X program, by Northrop Grumman, will upgrade all aircraft in the Army's RC-12 fleet to the RC-12X standard, replacing or upgrading all older variants.
-The Guardrail Modernization program extends the life of the aircraft to 2025 and introduces new payloads to the system with enhanced capabilities.
-The program enhances the sustainability of the RC-12X through commonality, a new glass cockpit, structural upgrades, and significant hardware and software improvements.
+In 2017 a $462 million RC-12X program, by Northrop Grumman, upgraded all aircraft in the Army's RC-12 fleet to the RC-12X standard, replacing or upgrading all older variants.
+The Guardrail Modernization program extended the life of the aircraft to 2025 and introduced new payloads to the system with enhanced capabilities.
+The program enhanced the sustainability of the RC-12X through commonality, a new glass cockpit, structural upgrades, and significant hardware and software improvements.

 Description

-The newest Guardrail variant, the Guardrail Common Sensor (GR/CS), also called the RC-12X or RC-12X+, is a "fixed-wing, airborne, SIGINT-collection and precision targeting location system.
-It collects low-, mid- and high-band radio signals and ELINT signals, identifies and classifies them, determines source location, and provides near-real-time reporting.
-GR/CS uses a Guardrail Mission Operations Facility (MOF) for the control, data processing and message center for the system.”
+GR/CS was a "fixed-wing, airborne, SIGINT-collection and precision targeting location system.
+It collected low-, mid- and high-band radio signals and ELINT signals, identified and classified them, determined source location, and provided near-real-time reporting.

+L-3 Communications (now L3Harris Technologies) provided the critical air-to-ground data link subsystems for the program, the most significant being the Ku-band Tactical Common Data Link (TCDL).
+This high-speed, secure data link was the "backbone" of the GR/CS system.
+A "tethered" system, it transmitted collected signals and data in real-time from the aircraft to the Guardrail Ground Baseline (GGB) for processing to intelligence analysts on the ground versus on the aircraft.

+GR/CS used a Guardrail Mission Operations Facility (MOF) for the control, data processing and message center for the system.”